ohmori7/md2slides/README.md

 ```
 2. install ffmpeg if necessary (if producing video file).

-3. create an empty Google slide, and copy the URL.
+3. create an empty Google slide, share it with **client_email** user, and copy the URL.

 4. write a markdown file.
 ```